Case IQ Knowledge Base

 1. Case number: the number of the case associated with the file.

-2. File number: a number is generated to identify the file for the case.
-For example, if you added another file for this case, it would be 2024-002/2.
+2. File number: when you add a file, the system generates a number to identify the file for the case.
+For example, if you added another file for this case, it would be 2025-002/5.

-3. Share File button: click to share the file via email.
-See more in the Share a File section of this article.

-4. Edit button: click the Edit button to change the file details.
+4. Edit button: click the Edit button to change the file's details.
 See more in the Edit a File section of this article.

+5. Link button: click the Link button to see all records linked to the file.
+See more in the Link a File section of this article.

-5. Page menu: access additional file actions, including "View Record Source" (see details in the View Record Source section of this article).
+6. Options button: access additional file actions, including "View Record Source" and "Delete" options (see details in the View Record Source and Delete a File sections of this article respectively).

 Download a File